teweldemat/funcscript/docs/syntax.md

 ```

 ## Switch Expressions
-Switches evaluate `condition: value` arms in order.
-Provide a `true: value` branch for the default.
+Switches match a selector against `match: value` arms in order.
+Add an optional trailing default value (without a `:`) to return when no matches occur.

 ```funcscript
 {